-A flyover through the sky.
-Sunbeams break through the clouds and touch the ground, the water, the earth.
-The drops that accumulate in part or another of this blue expanse condense, transforming that space.
-The wind blows and invades the atmosphere inhabited by human beings, but covered by molecules, which resist and spread.
-In fact, it is as if for a few seconds we had part of our atoms loose in the air, observing this natural spectacle, and we realized during such a journey of our significance in the world, as simple as it is small, close to the immensity that surrounds us.
+A flight across the sky.
+Sun rays penetrate the clouds, touch the ground, water, earth.
+The drops that accumulate in that blue expanse condense, transforming that space.
+The wind blows and invades the atmosphere inhabited by human beings, but also covered by molecules, which resist and spread.
+In fact, for a few seconds it is as if we had part of our atoms released in the air, observing this natural spectacle, and suddenly realizing our own significance in the world – as simple as it is tiny when compared to the immensity that surrounds us.

 Words seem to reach only part of what Fran Chang’s painting makes us feel.
-The works are like windows, through which it is possible to glimpse a fantastic world, which mixes the real and the imaginary towards places that we may perhaps come to know through the cosmos.
-A kind of clash between heaven and earth, underwater and stellar landscapes, which are mirrored in the creation of a new world.
-The universe even serves as the basis for the artist’s superhuman leap towards painting.
-Bachelor of Visual Arts from Belas Artes de São Paulo, Chang did an extension course in Astrophysics from UFSC and Astronautics from UFSC.
-This formation gives her a look that travels light years, delicately unraveled by the fine bristles of her brush, which cross silk, the primordial fabric in her studio.
+The works function like windows, through which it is possible to glimpse a fantastic world, mixing the real and the imaginary towards places that we might perhaps come across in the cosmos.
+A kind of clash between heaven and earth, underwater and stellar landscapes, mirrored in the creation of a new world.
+The universe serves as the basis for this superhuman leap by the artist towards painting.
+With a Bachelor in Visual Arts from the University of Fine Arts of São Paulo, Chang completed her course in Astrophysics at the Federal University of Santa Catarina (UFSC).
+This academic education gave her a look that travels light-years, delicately unraveled by the fine bristles of her brush over translucent silk, a prime fabric at her studio.

-Of Asian descent, Chang brings more than the physical characteristics of such a relationship with the eastern side of the earth.
-Her mother was born in Taiwan and from there she brought customs, studies and teachings passed on organically to her daughter, such as her love for manual techniques, fashion and sewing.
-So, before dedicating herself to painting, Chang got involved in fabrics and followed with her attentive eyes the route of the one she would choose to stretch on her chassis.
-The transparency of the plot is one of the inherent points of her work, which lets the ambient light play its transforming role in each piece.
-Light is a fundamental part of the artist’s creation, both that which she herself develops through the colors she chooses to compose her paintings, and that which permeates the world we inhabit and highlights specific scenes of the image that is integrated in front of us.
+Of Asian descent, Chang brings more than the physical characteristics of such a relationship with the eastern side of the Earth.
+Her mother was born in Taiwan and from there she brought habits and teachings organically passed on to her daughter, such as her love for manual techniques, fashion and sewing.
+Thus, before dedicating herself to painting, Chang wrapped herself in fabrics and followed with her attentive eyes the route of the silk, fabric that she chose to stretch on her chassis.
+The transparency of the weft is one of the inherent points of her work, allowing the ambient light play its transforming role in each piece.
+Light is a fundamental part of the artist’s creation, either the one she herself develops through the colors she chooses to compose each painting, but also that which permeates the world we inhabit and highlights specific scenes of the image depicted in front of us.

-More than anything, Chang is the free translation of the triad discussed by Plato, which revolves around the good, the beautiful and the true.
-Your universe is full of truths.
-There are no mincing words in his repertoire, only the flash that comes as light directly to the viewer’s eyes.
-The magic of his production is science, but also poetry.
-It’s a sea with stars.
+More than anything, Chang’s work can be read as a free translation of the triad discussed by Plato, which revolves around the good, the beautiful and the truth.
+Her universe is full of truths.
+There are no half words in her repertoire, only a bright flash that comes as light directly to the viewer’s eyes.
+The magic of her production is science, but also poetry.
+It’s a sea filled with stars.